icestackjs/icestack/packages/css-to-tailwindcss-plugin/README.md

 import { createContext } from 'css-to-tailwindcss-plugin'

 const ctx = createContext({
-  // should set to true
+  // should be set to true
   tailwindcssResolved: true,
   // tailwind.config.js path `string` or tailwind Config
   // for tailwindcss resolve (like theme() and @apply etc....)